Skip to main content

 CentOS release 6.4 (Final)

-The second method to find your current Linux distribution
+The second way to find your current Linux distribution

-The second and less commonly used method is the command:
+The second and less commonly used method is:

 $ lsb_release -a